 Recreation, Park, and Tourism Studies

 The Department of Recreation, Park, and Tourism Studies was founded on July 1, 1946 and has been a distinct department since its inception.
-The Department offers specializations in Park and Recreation Management, Recreational Sport Management, Therapeutic Recreation, Tourism Management, and Outdoor Recreation and Resource Management.
-There are over 300 undergraduates and over 80 graduate students, with 30 doctoral programs in the department.
+The Department offers specializations in Public, Nonprofit, and Community Recreation; Recreational Sport Management; Recreational Therapy; Tourism, Hospitality, and Event Management; and Outdoor Recreation, Parks, and Human Ecology.
+There are more than 400 undergraduate students and more than 50 graduate students, including 27 doctoral students.
 The Department works closely with local, state and national agencies in cooperative research, education, and internship opportunities.
 The Department has a variety of external activities and initiatives, including Bradford Woods, the Eppley Institute for Parks and Public Lands, and the Leisure Research Institute.

 We are diverse team of colleagues dedicated to the improvement of the quality of life through leisure.
 We accomplish this by global academic leadership and excellence in the development and dissemination of a body of knowledge.